Indra Nooyi: Awards and recognition

 In January 2008, Nooyi was elected chairwoman of the U.S.-India Business Council (USIBC).
 Nooyi leads USIBC's Board of Directors, an assembly of more than 60 senior executives representing a cross-section of American industry.

 In 2008, Nooyi was elected to the Fellowship of the American Academy of Arts and Sciences.
 She was also named one of America's Best Leaders by U.S. News & World Report.

 Nooyi was named CEO of the Year by the Global Supply Chain Leaders Group in July 2009.
 That year, she was also Nooyi was considered one of "The TopGun CEOs" by Brendan Wood International, an advisory agency.

 Fortune magazine has named Nooyi number one on its annual ranking of Most Powerful Women in business for 2006, 2007, 2008, 2009 and 2010.

 Nooyi was named to Institutional Investors Best CEOs list in the All-America Executive Team Survey in 2008 to 2011.
 After five years on top, PepsiCo's Indian American chairman and CEO Indra Nooyi has been pushed to the second spot as most powerful woman in US business by Kraft's CEO, Irene Rosenfeld.

 She was the 2006 CNN-News18 Indian of the Year.
 Forbes magazine ranked Nooyi on the 2008 through 2017 lists of The World's 100 Most Powerful Women.
 In 2016, Nooyi was the winner of the Academy of International Business (AIB) The International Executive of the Year Award.
-She was named one of the "Best CEOs In The World" by the CEOWORLD magazine in 2018.

 In February 2020, Nooyi was honored with the Outstanding Woman in Business award by the League of Women Voters of Connecticut and had been inducted into the Connecticut Women's Hall of Fame in 2015.
 In 2021, Nooyi was inducted into the National Women's Hall of Fame.
 In 2022, she was honored with Golden Book Awards.
 She is also a recipient of the Benjamin Franklin Medal from the Franklin Institute, the Ellis Island Medal of Honor (2017) and the Great Immigrants Award (2007).